|

 precautions.
 For example, unprotected sun exposure is all the more

 dangerous for people who have any or a combination of the following.
+Moles and/or freckles on the

 skin: Even if you don't have them yourself, if your siblings or parents